CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/05-nosql.md

 {: .language-python}

 > ## REDIS Exercise
-> Using the documentation find how to delete a key and how to check the existence of a key.
+> Using the documentation, find how to delete a key and how to check the existence of a key.
 {: .challenge}